vygr/ChrysaLisp/docs/CSCRIPT.md

 So what does the CScript compiler do ?
 It consists of 4 phases:

-* Tokenization of the given string expression.
+* Tokenization of the expression.

-* Conversion to reverse polish form.
+* Reverse polish conversion.

 * Compilation to VP assembler instructions.